elysiajs/documentation/docs/patterns/mount.md

     .mount('/hono', hono.fetch)
 ```

-A **fetch** function is a function that accept Web Standard Request and return Web Standard Response as the definition of:
+A **fetch** function is a function that accepts a Web Standard Request and returns a Web Standard Response with the definition of:
 ```ts
 // Web Standard Request-like object
 // Web Standard Response